fcrawford/covid19_icu/content/capacity.md

 #### Capacity

-Indicate the number of floor and ICU beds available for care of COVID19+ patients
+Indicate the number of ICU and floor beds available to COVID19+ patients and the percentage which are already occupied with COVID+ admissions.